Psykotikism/Mutant_Tanks/README.md

 - You didn't set up the Super Tank properly.
 - You are missing quotation marks.
 - You have more than 2500 Super Tanks in your config file.
+- You didn't format your config file properly.

-3. How do I kill the Tanks depending on what abilities they have?
+5. How do I kill the Tanks depending on what abilities they have?

 The following abilities require different strategies: